iamkamlesh18/salesforce-portfolio/README.md

 ## CI

 This repo includes a GitHub Actions workflow to run lint and unit tests on push and pull requests.
+The workflow runs on GitHub Actions when you push or open a PR — you don't need to execute the Actions YAML locally.
+To avoid triggering the workflow for a commit, include `[skip ci]` or `[ci skip]` in your commit message.

 ## License